 Have you ever walked past a restaurant and thought: ‘No way am I eating in there’?
 Saporitalia might be one of those places.
 It’s not that it looks horrible, it just looks nothing.
 The only feature of note is the wood-fired pizza oven – and that’s a feature you’re going to be really pleased about if you overcome first impressions and come in for a meal.

 Get the mixed antipasto or soup to start, and then pasta or a grilled veal chop to follow.
-Or one of the pizzas, best of all.
+Or, best of all, one of the pizzas.
 The crusts are thin, light, and easy on the jawbone.
 Toppings are mostly simple, and anything with tomato sauce is going to make you leave happy.
-At lunch there’s a really cheap set menu, and in the evenings you should take advantage of the short, well priced wine list.
+At lunch, there’s a really cheap set menu, and in the evenings you should take advantage of the short, well-priced wine list.
 Walk-ins are a breeze during the week.
-At weekends, in the evening, you’d be crazy not to book.
+At weekend evenings, you’d be crazy not to book.
 And when you get there, remember: looks aren’t everything.